macy-li/local_aws/README.md

     ├── localstack              # examples with localstack
     │   ├── sam_localstack      # use SAM to deploy lambda function ( no trigger event configured )
     │   ├── sam_localstack_1    # use SAM to deploy lambda function ( with trigger , SQS as event source )
-    │   └── lambda              # use CLI to deploy and invoke lambda function ├── moto                    # example test cases with moto └── Readme.md
+    │   └── lambda_localstack   # use CLI to deploy and invoke lambda function
+    ├── moto                    # example test cases with moto └── Readme.md